 Ian Mitchell, Lead Cabin Crew Training Designer, Air Canada

 Ian began his aviation career as a flight attendant with Wardair Canada in 1988.
 In 1990 Canadian Airlines International bought and merged with Wardair.
 In 1994 he joined Air Crew Training at Canadian Airlines as an Instructor/Developer.
-After a few years in this position he discovered his real passion was for training design.
-When Air Canada bought Canadian Airlines in 2000, the training department was reorganized and Ian became a training designer.
-Since that time he has served as lead training designer for numerous training programs and other training initiatives.
+After a few years in this position, he discovered his real passion was for training design.
+When Air Canada bought Canadian Airlines in 2000, the training department was reorganized, and he became a training designer.
+Since then, he has served as lead training designer for numerous training programs and other training initiatives.

 As with every other airline in the world, the impact of the COVID-19 pandemic on Air Canada was unprecedented.
 Passenger traffic dropped at one point by more than 90%; thousands of employees were furloughed or let go.
 Those who remained found themselves working in a far different environment.

 After the resumption of training, following a suspension of several months, training designers, instructors and trainees were dealing with a new reality.
 The need to minimize time spent in a physical classroom meant a switch to virtual training, a first for Cabin Crew Training at Air Canada.
 A virtual training platform needed to be selected and the existing program, designed to be delivered in a classroom, had to be adapted to virtual training without changing the content.
 This provided a mixed experience for learners and instructors.
 A different platform in 2021 provided a better experience but was still not without its challenges.

 An increase in disruptive passenger incidents due to the implementation of a face-covering policy, meant updating our Disruptive/Unruly Passenger training with an increased focus on conflict management and de-escalation techniques.

 Pandemic-related mental and physical stresses meant that more than ever before we needed to provide our crew with the tools and strategies for support to help cope and develop resiliency.